MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-windows-install.md

 2. Double-click **ServerSetup.exe** to start the wizard.
 3. In Configure installation, choose components to install:

     + **R Server (Standalone)**.
-You should check this option.
-On Windows, most functionality is R-related. *If you clear a checkbox for R Server on a computer that has a previous release, Setup uninstalls your existing R Server instance.*
+This option is selected by default. *If you clear a checkbox for R Server on a computer that has a previous release, Setup uninstalls your existing R Server instance.*
     + [**Pre-trained Models**](microsoftml-install-pretrained-models.md) used for image classification and sentiment detection.
 You can install the models with R or Python, but not as a standalone component.
     + **Python** adds the Python libraries.
-You can write local script that calls Python, but your script must set a compute context for Python execution on a remote SQL Server 2017 instance or Spark cluster that has the interpreter.
     + Other components are listed for visiblity, but are not configurable.
 These components are required.

 4. Accept the SQL Server license agreement for Machine Learning Server, as well as the license agreements for Microsoft R Open, Anaconda, and Python.